 If your referral form is not completed in full and in English, or is missing supporting medical documentation, we will notify you or your child's referring doctor to request any missing information.
 Incomplete forms will not be processed until all required information is received, which in turn will delay your application being reviewed by the appropriate SickKids medical team.

+At SickKids, we do our very best to ensure that the plan of care is specific for your child.
+Therefore, cost will depend on the specific service that will be provided.
 Please see detailed information about making financial arrangements to learn more about cost estimates and making payments.

 When an international patient referral comes through the IPP office, we must gather information on a large number of medical and non-medical factors, one of which is the potential means of payment.